-There are a lot of views on dreams and whether we can truly learn anything from them, but one of the most widely accepted beliefs is that dreams are a way of consolidating memories, where the dream is a reflection of waking life.
-Finding patterns and logic in your dreams’ flitting or recurrent components can help you make greater sense of yourself and your place in the world.
-Whether it’s the first dream you can remember or the most recent one you had, digesting your dreams into paper might assist.
+While there are a lot of views on dreams and whether we can truly learn anything from them, one of the most widely accepted beliefs is that it is a reflection of waking life.

 A dream journal is deeply personal and unique to the person who keeps it.
 Keeping a dream journal can let you comprehend yourself much better, much like many other introspective practices you may have incorporated into your day.